-The Park School History Department considers the ultimate goal of the study of history at the secondary level to be the formation of attitudes and skills that enable students to analyze the world around them so that they can constructively participate in society and politics.
-We encourage young people to recognize the non-objective nature of information and to take time to seek alternative ideas, arriving logically at personal positions concerning the key issues of their world.
+The Park School history department considers the ultimate goal of historical study at the secondary level to be the formation of attitudes and skills that enable students to understand the world around them so that they can constructively participate in a democratic society.
+We encourage young people to recognize the non-objective nature of information and to take time to seek out and compare alternative contentions in arriving logically at personal positions concerning the key issues of their world.

-Three years of history are required for graduation; most students take at least one elective course in history.
-Electives are described below, after the list of required courses.
+Three years of history are required for graduation; additionally, most students take at least one elective course in history.

-Independent Study can be arranged for semester credit; every year a small number of students—usually juniors or seniors—seek this opportunity to work on history projects.
+Independent Studies can be arranged in the history department for semester credit; every year a small number of students — usually juniors and seniors — seek this opportunity to work independently on a subject of their interest.